grafana/faro-javascript-bundler-plugins/packages/faro-rollup/README.md

 The following options are available for the Faro JavaScript bundler plugins:

 - `appName: string` *required*: The name of your application.
 This should match the `appName` value you are using in your Faro Web SDK configuration.
 - `endpoint: string` *required*: The URL of your Faro Collector endpoint.
-This value is in the Frontend Observability plugin under "Settings" -> "Source Maps".
+This value is in the Frontend Observability plugin under "Settings" -> "Source Maps" -> "Configure source map uploads".
 - `apiKey: string` *required*: The API key for your Faro Collector.
 This value gets generated on grafana.com by creating a new scope (details provided in the plugin and in the "Obtaining API key" section of this document).
 - `appId: string` *required*: The ID of your application.
 This should match the `appId` value you are using in your Faro Web SDK configuration.
 - `outputFiles: string[] | RegExp` *optional*: Either an array of source map files to upload, or a regex to match the source map files to upload.
 By default, all source maps get uploaded.